bobbycomet/GriffinUpdater/README.md

 ## Features
-- **Add any app** by pasting a download link (Static URL mode) or pointing at a GitHub repo (GitHub Repo mode) — see "Two ways to track a version" below.
+- **Add any app** by pasting a download link (Static URL mode) or pointing at a GitHub repo (GitHub Repo mode), see "Two ways to track a version" below.
+- **Download/Updates** if an AppImage, Deb file, or a tar.xz/zip is not installed this downloads and installs it.
+Otherwise, it just updates it.
 - **Per-app schedule**: daily/weekly/monthly/custom, e.g., "check Discord
   weekly on Sunday at 1 PM."
 Each app gets its own `systemd --user` service + timer pair, so checks run even if the GUI isn't open.